moonwell-fi/moonwell-contracts-v2/docs/governance/MARKET_UPDATE.md

 deployment, please follow the instructions in the [Running Locally](#running-locally) section below.

-Once you've handled the contract deployment and address addition, create a new file named `yxx.json` in the newly created `mip-yxx` folder, where `yxx` represents your MIP number.
+Once you've handled the contracts deployment and addresses addition, create a new file named `yxx.json` in the newly created `mip-yxx` folder, where `yxx` represents your MIP number.

 ```JSON